McCarthyCode/ColorCycle/README.md

 ## Synopsis

-**ColorCycle** is a terminal process sets your desktop wallpaper to a solid color that changes hue based in the minute of the hour&mdash;red for the top of the hour, then smooth transitions to yellow, green, cyan, indigo, violet and back to red in ten-minute increments.
+**ColorCycle** is a terminal process that sets your desktop wallpaper to a solid color that changes hue based on the minute of the hour&mdash;red for the top of the hour, then smooth transitions to yellow, green, cyan, indigo, violet and back to red in ten-minute increments.

 Consider this a project in artistic expression, or if you're feeling ambitious, a productivity tool.
 Knowing what time of the hour based on what color your wallpaper changes to is faster than looking at the clock, which tends to be pinned to the corner of our screens.